Trams in Berlin: Future plans

 In Johannisthal a route over the Sterndamm and the Stubenrauchstraße to the subway station at Zwickauer Damm in Rudow, or to the subway station at Johannisthaler Chaussee, has been proposed.
 This route serves the residential areas around the Zwickauer Damm and the Eisenhutweg, making for a better public transport connection.
 For this route, space was reserved for the tram tracks as a preliminary step in the construction of the Hermann-Gladenbeck Bridge over the A-113 and the Massantenbrücke over the Teltowkanal 2004.
 Likewise, the existing track bed of the Neukölln-Mittenwalder railway can be used behind the Massantenbrücke or Hermann-Gladenbeck bridge, which is just a short distance behind the underground station at Zwickauer Damm.

 Until 2006, there were deliberations to suspend parts of lines M1, M2, 12, 27, 60, and 61 as soon as the parts of the road, then considered unprofitable, were to be renewed for further operation.
 However, these were not realized, in fact, some of the mentioned routes have now been refurbished, the headways have been consolidated on them, or, as already mentioned, there are even plans for extensions.

 Rolling stock

-Berlin's tram system has three different families of vehicles.
-In addition to Tatra high-floor vehicles, there are low floor six-axle double articulated GT6N and GT6N-ZR trams in unidirectional and bidirectional versions, and since 2008, the Bombardier Flexity Berlin.
-The Tatra KT4 trams were phased out by 2017, and the Communist-era T6A2/B6A2 trams were phased out by 2007.
+Berlin's tram system has two different families of vehicles.
+There are low floor six-axle double articulated GTU, GTO and GTZO (formerly GT6N and GT6N-ZR) trams in unidirectional and bidirectional versions, and since 2008, the Bombardier Flexity Berlin.

+The Tatra KT4 trams were phased out by 2021, and the Communist-era T6A2/B6A2 trams were phased out by 2007.

 The number of trams has shrunk continuously.
 The BVB had 1,024 vehicles, while currently there are about 600.
 The reduction is possible because the new low-floor cars on average achieve more than twice the mileage per year (100000 km), and, being longer, carry more passengers and therefore rarely operate in multiple.

 In July 2006, the cost of energy per vehicle-kilometer was: